-From both experience and research, this article offers an understanding of who is the prostituted woman, outlines the negative effects of prostitution on the woman and in society, and discusses the question of whether legalising prostitution makes it safer and to what extent can it be said that prostitution is “just another job .
-This interview has been held with two experts in the field of prostitution Romina Lopez and Dr Anna Maria Vella; their expertise coming both from their studies and their experience of witnessing, supporting and accompanying many women who worked or still work on the streets.
+This article offers an understanding of who the prostituted woman is and outlines the negative effects of prostitution both on the woman and on society.
+It discusses the question of whether legalising prostitution makes it safer and to what extent can it be said that prostitution is “just another job”.
+This interview has been held with two experts in the field of prostitution Romina Lopez and Dr Anna Maria Vella; their expertise comes both from their studies and their experience of witnessing the damaging side effects of prostitution, and of supporting many women who worked or still work on the streets.

 Who is the prostituted woman? – “The traumatised, unprotected child”